Lehua Taitano: Career

 In a review of Inside Me an Island, Taitano's second full-length book, reviewer Julie Szews of Transmotion Literary Journal notes:

-“Translating the ever-flowing movement of the sea, Taitano expresses herself through the versatility of her poetry.
-In 17 poems Ma’te (Low Tide) explores memories of the sea and her siblings (Shore Song, Create a sibling…), visitations of ancestral spirits (A Night Crowded With Night), erasure and reconnection (Islanders waiting for Snow), patriotism and militarism (Spectator), encounters with racism (Banana Queen) and the feeling of displacement (Trespass).
+"Translating the ever-flowing movement of the sea, Taitano expresses herself through the versatility of her poetry.
+In 17 poems Ma'te (Low Tide) explores memories of the sea and her siblings (Shore Song, Create a sibling...), visitations of ancestral spirits (A Night Crowded With Night), erasure and reconnection (Islanders waiting for Snow), patriotism and militarism (Spectator), encounters with racism (Banana Queen) and the feeling of displacement (Trespass).
 Likewise, Hafnot (High Tide) explores nature and landscape of the mainland United States (Enchanted Rock, Texas) as well as the indigenous stories that are connected to the land (One Kind of Hunger).
-Taitano’s poems also explore emotional memories of grief (An Oiled Groove) and love (Estuary).
-With its queer female diasporic Chamoru voice, Lehua Taitano’s latest poetry collection enriches the multiplicity of unique styles and voices of Chamorro poetry.”
+Taitano's poems also explore emotional memories of grief (An Oiled Groove) and love (Estuary).
+With its queer female diasporic Chamoru voice, Lehua Taitano's latest poetry collection enriches the multiplicity of unique styles and voices of Chamorro poetry."

 In 2019, Taitano co-founded the art collective Art 25: Art in the Twenty-fifth Century with artist Lisa Jarrett.
 She was interviewed about her poetry and Art 25 by the radio shows It's Lit!. and OutSources.
 Art 25's debut exhibit, Future Ancestors, features photography and installation in collaboration with special effects artist and poet Jocelyn Kapumealani Ng.

 Since 2017, she served as the Community Outreach Director for the Thinking Its Presence: Race and Creative Writing Conference.
 Her interdisciplinary art installations and somatic poetry performances have been exhibited by the Smithsonian Institution and several galleries and universities.

 Personal life

-Taitano currently lives in Sonoma County, California, where she also works as a United Bicycle Institute-certified bicycle mechanic.